 My approach to insulin adjustments for the 24 to 36 hours after I leave the gym is the same no matter what kind of resistance training I’ve done.

 What happens when you do resistance training is that you create microscopic tears in your muscle fibers, and for the next 24 to 36 hours, your muscles heal and get bigger and stronger.
-During this period, your muscles need energy in order to heal and that has to come from somewhere, so low blood sugars can easily be the result if I don’t plan ahead.
+During this period, your muscles need energy to heal and that has to come from somewhere, so low blood sugars can easily be the result if I don’t plan ahead.

 If I do resistance training less than four times per week, I will typically have to reduce my nighttime basal insulin by up to 50% on the days on which I work out (this is different for every individual so you need to experiment and track your results to find what works best for you).